-The Germany international is happy to take on the Spanish champions or one of the two English representatives
+The Germany international is happy to take on the Spanish champion or one of the two English representatives.

 The Bundesliga outfit beat Zenit St Petersburg 5-4 on aggregate to make it out of the round of 16 and Hummels is now eager to test himself against a team he has not faced before.

 "When we went 1-0 down I was thinking: 'Great, that's exactly what we didn't need,' but in the end it didn't matter.
-Our equaliser calmed us down a bit."
+Our equalizer calmed us down a bit."